stereolabs/zed-ros2-examples/tutorials/zed_robot_integration/README.md

 ### Add a ZED Camera

-To use a ZED camera we must include the `xacro` file that describes the ZED camera static links and joints available in the `zed_wrapper` package of the [zed-ros2-wrapper](https://github.com/stereolabs/zed-ros2-wrapper/tree/master/zed_wrapper) repository.
+To use a ZED camera we must include the `xacro` file that describes the links and joints of a ZED camera.
+The file is available in the `zed_wrapper` package of the [zed-ros2-wrapper](https://github.com/stereolabs/zed-ros2-wrapper/tree/master/zed_wrapper) repository.

 ```xml
   <xacro:include filename="$(find zed_wrapper)/urdf/zed_macro.urdf.xacro" />
 ```

-Next we can add one ZED camera of type `camera_model` with name `camera_name` defined by the correspondent xacro arguments:
+Next we can add one ZED camera of type `camera_model` with name `camera_name`, as defined with the correspondent xacro arguments:

 ```xml
   <xacro:zed_camera name="$(arg camera_name)" model="$(arg camera_model)" />